 Nevertheless, there are a few reasons why developing Iran’s renewables sector makes sense.
 By relying more on renewable energy domestically, it is possible that Iran could sell more oil and gas abroad.
 Growing its renewables sector could also help Iran fulfill the commitments it made under the Paris climate change agreement, which call for the country to reduce its greenhouse gas emissions relative to 2010 by 12 percent before 2030, under the most optimistic scenario.
 Iran’s renewable energy capacity now stands at around 200 megawatts.
 By next year, the country hopes to add 5,000 more.

-Popular pressure to reduce pollution is
+Popular pressure to reduce pollution is another reason

 Loading, please wait...